Kanye West presidential campaigns: Litigation

-West submitted signatures to obtain ballot access in Ohio, Wisconsin and West Virginia.
-In all three states the Secretary of State determined there were not enough valid signatures and denied West ballot access.
-Following these decisions, West filed lawsuits in all three states to overturn these decisions.

 On August 5, 2020, West submitted his presidential petition in Ohio with 14,886 signatures, more than the 5,000 required.
 However, the Secretary of State of Ohio rejected his petition stating that the original declaration of candidacy did not match the copies used on each petition sheet.
 On August 26, West filed a lawsuit against the Secretary of State to the Supreme Court of Ohio to get onto the ballot, but the Ohio Supreme Court ruled 7–0 on September 10, that West would not appear on the ballot.

 When West submitted his presidential petitions in Wisconsin multiple witnesses alleged that he was eighteen seconds past the 5:00 p.m. deadline.
 A challenge to West's petitions was filed.
-On August 19, the staff of the Wisconsin Elections Commission recommended that West be removed from the ballot, and on August 20, the commission voted to removed West from the ballot.
+On August 19, the staff of the Wisconsin Elections Commission recommended that West be removed from the ballot, and on August 20, the commission voted to remove West from the ballot.
 West filed a lawsuit after being removed from the ballot.
 On September 10, the Wisconsin Supreme Court ordered election officials to stop mailing out ballots until the court ruled on whether or not Howie Hawkins and/or West could appear on the ballot.
 On September 11, Brown County Circuit Judge John Zakowski ruled that the election commission was correct to remove West from the ballot.

 On September 14, 2020, a U.S. District Judge in West Virginia struck down West's challenge to appear on the West Virginia ballot.

 Lawsuits were filed to keep West off the ballot in Virginia, Arizona, and Idaho.
 On September 3, 2020, a Richmond, Virginia, judge ordered that Kanye West's name not appear on the Virginia ballot, and a Maricopa County, Arizona, judge ordered that Kanye West's name not appear on the Arizona ballot.
 West appealed the decision, but the decision became final after it was confirmed by Arizona Supreme Court on September 8.
 West also appealed the Virginia decision to the Virginia Supreme Court.
 On September 17, 2020, the Virginia Supreme Court rejected West's appeal to appear on the ballot.

 An attempt was made to remove West from the Idaho presidential ballot on the grounds that West could not run as an independent candidate while registered as a Republican.
 However, Lawerence Denney, the Secretary of State of Idaho, stated that West would remain on the ballot.
 The Idaho Democratic Party filed a lawsuit to remove West from the ballot on the basis that he cannot run as an independent because he is registered as a Republican.